2023 Tanjong Pagar United FC season

 The 2023 season is Tanjong Pagar United FC's 18th season at the top level of Singapore football.
 The club will also compete in the Singapore Cup.

 On 10 November, comedian Jarvis joins Singapore Premier League club Tanjong Pagar United.

-Being in the 3rd season after rejoining the league, they announced on 29 November that they have not decided who to retain for the 4th season.
-However, on 9 December 2022, they announced on the instagram that they will be retaining 9 players for the 2023 season.
+On November 29, after completing their third season back in the league, the team announced that they had not yet decided who they would be retaining for the fourth season.
+On December 9, 2022, the club announced on Instagram that they would be retaining nine players for the 2023 season.